-Marin County was the first and only county to meet these criteria with over 80% of its residents vaccinated, and lifted its indoor mask requirement in almost all public places starting November 1.
+As of November 1, Marin County is the first and only county to meet these criteria with over 80% of its residents vaccinated, and is lifting its indoor mask requirement in almost all public places starting Monday, November 1.
 Masks will still be required for people who are unvaccinated, in schools, health care settings, public transportation and other businesses that choose to require masks.
-In other counties, indoor masking is still required in the Bay Area by Bay Area Health Officers order on August 2, 2021.
+In other counties, indoor masking is still required in the Bay Area by Bay Area Health Officers or August 2, 2021.
 Health officers say even if mandates are lifted, it won't prevent individual businesses from imposing their own restrictions.

-Indoor public venues and vaccine requirements:
+Indoor public venues:

-- Los Angeles approved a vaccine requirement for indoor restaurants, gyms and entertainment venues, which will go into effect in November. - Contra Costa County implemented a vaccine requirement for indoor restaurants, gyms and entertainment venues starting September 22. - SF and Berkeley have similar requirements in place.
+Los Angeles approved a vaccine requirement for indoor restaurants, gyms and entertainment venues, which will go into effect in November.

+Contra Costa County implemented a vaccine requirement for indoor restaurants, gyms and entertainment venues starting September 22.

+SF and Berkeley have similar requirements in place.
 Alameda County currently is not discussing this requirement.

-Employers and vaccine requirements:
+Employers: